World Airline Star Rating

 Each airline is rated on the basis of it’s front-line product and service quality across the onboard and airport environments.
 A core assessment within Star Rating is the reality of “delivered” product and service supplied to customers.
 Airport rating is applied to prevailing standards at an airline’s “home base” operating airport.

 Low-Cost Airline rating is a specific system for grading these airline types.
-If a low-cost airline delivers highest standards of service, core low-cost product and quality consistency to customers, there is nothing to prevent it from achieving 5-Star Low-Cost Airline status.
+If a low-cost airline delivers very high standards of service, core low-cost product and quality consistency to customers, there is nothing to prevent it from achieving 5-Star Low-Cost Airline status.
 Rating topics for low-cost assessment take full account of different price levels, optional / extra items and relative value analysis of these.

 Leisure airline rating again assesses all aspects of front-line product and service quality across the onboard and airport environments.
 Some variation applies to distinguish specific product inclusion that might apply only to leisure airlines.